alexkneale/alexkneale.github.io-block-breaker/README.md

 ## 💥 Explosive Mechanics

 When an **explosive block** is hit, all nearby blocks within a defined **blast radius** (3× the block width) are instantly destroyed.
 The explosion includes a visual animation centered on the explosive block, using a radial expansion effect.

-To preserve performance, explosion animation and block deletion are carefully timed in the game loop.

 ---